agnesoft/adb/documentation/design_specification_query.md

 #### variant

-Index of currently active variant as a single `byte` index (interpreted as an unsigned 8-bit integer value) followed by the serialized active variant.
+Index of currently active variant as a single `Byte` index (interpreted as an unsigned 8-bit integer value) followed by the serialized active variant.
 Currently active variant.

 ---

 **NOTE ON STRINGS**

-The ADb Query assumes the `byte array` (`[byte]`) to represent all data in serialized form.
+The ADb Query assumes the `byte array` (`[Byte]`) to represent all data in serialized form.
 Every programming language uses their own native string representation that does not always adhere to this representation.
 In some languages strings are UTF-16 (two bytes per character), in others they are UTF-8 (variable number of bytes per character).
 Some languages offers a choice between the two (e.g. C++ `std::string`, `QString` in Qt etc.).
 The binary representation differs (e.g. UTF-16 takes twice as many bytes as it has characters).
 Storing a string in one language and reading it in another without agreeing on the encoding can have surprising results.
 It is not feasible to enforce an encoding (e.g. UTF-8) due to many variations and because not all data are (human readable/interpretable) strings.
-It is therefore up to the user to make sure the right encoding is used when using the `string` type for values.
+It is therefore up to the user to make sure the right encoding is used when using the `String` type for values.

 ---